joshyorko/open-datalakehouse/README.md

 This project deploys a complete data lakehouse architecture on Kubernetes:

-- Minio serves as the object storage layer
+- Minio serves as the object storage layer (deployed using Bitnami Helm chart)
-- Dremio provides SQL query capabilities over the data lake
+- Dremio provides SQL query capabilities over the data lake (deployed using Bitnami Helm chart)
-- Project Nessie acts as a versioned metadata catalog
+- Project Nessie acts as a versioned metadata catalog (deployed using Bitnami Helm chart)
+  - Nessie relies on a PostgreSQL database, also deployed using a Bitnami Helm chart
-- Apache Superset offers data visualization and exploration
+- Apache Superset offers data visualization and exploration (deployed using the official Helm chart)
-- Custom Jupyter Lab Image with Spark built in for PySpark Notebooks enables distributed data processing.
+- Custom Jupyter Lab Image with Spark built in for PySpark Notebooks enables distributed data processing (custom image built and maintained by the project author)

+By using Bitnami charts for Dremio, Nessie, Minio, and PostgreSQL, we ensure consistent and well-maintained deployments of these components.
+The official Superset chart provides the latest features and best practices for deploying Superset.
+The custom Spark image allows for tailored configuration and dependencies specific to this project's needs.

 ## Dremio UI Setup for Nessie and S3 Storage